ContentCrow/stt-chatgpt-telegram-bot/README.md

-# GPT-4 Telegram Bot modified
+# STT GPT-3.5 Telegram Bot

-GPT-4 Telegram Bot is a simple and easy-to-use conversational AI-assistant running on GPT-4 language models.
-It provides the capability to interact with the bot through voice inputs by performing audio recognition on Telegram.
+SST GPT-3.5 Telegram Bot is a simple and easy-to-use conversational AI-assistant and Speech-To-Text converter running on GPT-3.5 language models.
+It provides the capability to interact with the bot through text inputs as well as transcribe audio messages to text.

 ## Features
-* Responds to user inputs in text format using [OpenAI GPT-4 Language Models](https://beta.openai.com/docs/models/gpt-4).
+* Responds to user inputs in text format using [OpenAI GPT-3.5 Language Models](https://platform.openai.com/docs/models/gpt-3-5).
-* Reset mechanism for clearing the conversation history.
+* Reset mechanism for clearing the ChatGPT conversation history.
-* Speech-To-Text with OpenAI Whisper ASR (multi-language support).
+* Multi language Speech-To-Text with [OpenAI Whisper](https://platform.openai.com/docs/models/whisper).
+* The speech transcription language and the audio speed can be configured directly via the bot.

 ## Requirements
 * Python 3.x installed